 The certification authority maintains a certificate revocation service.
-Details of revoked certificates are published on a certificate revocation list, which is signed by the certification authority and published in a public directory.
-Certificates cannot be temporarily suspended.
+Details of revoked certificates are published on a certificate revocation list, which is signed by the

 The certification authority does not notify certificate holders if their certificates are revoked.

 Prerequisites for revoking a certificate